-One of the most difficult amends to make is to someone we genuinely do not like.
-But, whether we like them or not, we MUST proceed.
+One of the most difficult amends to make is to someone we genuinely don't like.
+But, whether we like them or not, we must proceed.
 The text continues:

-"The question of how to approach the man we hated will arise (they're talking here about someone on our resentment list).
-It may be he has done us MORE harm than we have done HIM and, though we may have acquired a better attitude toward him, we are still not too keen about admitting our faults.
-(The reason why we probably have a better attitude toward our enemies is because back in the Fourth Step we were asked to forgive and pray for those we felt had harmed us since they LIKE OURSELVES are spiritually blocked off whenever anyone brings about harm.
-The book continues.)
+"The question of how to approach the man we hated will arise.
+It may be he has done us more harm than we have done him and, though we may have acquired a better attitude toward him, we are still not too keen about admitting our faults.
 Nevertheless, with a person we dislike, we take the bit in our teeth.
 It is harder to go to an enemy than to a friend, but we find it much more beneficial to us.
-WE GO TO HIM in a helpful and forgiving spirit, confessing OUR former ill feeling and expressing OUR regret."
+We go to him in a helpful and forgiving spirit, confessing our former ill feeling and expressing our regret."